ezrasong/aixff-app/README.md

-# MyStoreApp
+# AIXFF

-MyStoreApp is a simple React Native demo storefront built with [Expo](https://expo.dev/).
+AIXFF is a simple React Native demo storefront built with [Expo](https://expo.dev/).
 It currently uses local dummy data and a lightweight service layer so it is easy to swap in a real backend later.

 ## Getting Started